DiCOVA-Net: Diagnosing COVID-19 using Acoustics based on Deep Residual Network for the DiCOVA Challenge 2021: The Proposed DiCOVA-Net Method

 where $\alpha$ can be presented as Eg.(\ref{eq3}):

 where $F$ can be presented as Eg.(\ref{eq4}):

 Throughout the training process, $\alpha$ cannot always be $-1$, which means that the problem of gradient vanishing will not occur in the residual network

-Transfer learning \cite{transfer} is innovated to reduce the human annotation cost by employing the model which is trained on annotated source domain data to predict on the unannotated target domain data.
-And transfer learning is proved to be efficient in the few data classification \cite{few-shot}.
-We follow this insight, firstly we pre-train the ResNet50 on the ImageNet \cite{image} which has 12 subtrees with 5247 synsets and 3.2 million images in total.
-Then we fine-tune the pre-training neural network structure on the DiCOVA dataset.
-With the help of pre-training, we find the model will reach the best point in only few epoches.
+By using a model that is trained on annotated source domain data to predict on unannotated target domain data, transfer learning \cite{transfer} reduces the expense of human annotation.
+In the few data classification \cite{few-shot}, transfer learning has been shown to be effective.
+First, we pre-train the ResNet50 on the ImageNet \cite{image}, which has 12 subtrees with 5247 synsets and 3.2 million pictures in total.
+Then we use the DiCOVA dataset to fine-tune the pre-training neural network structure.
+We discovered that the model will reach its best point in only a few epoches with the help of pre-training.